 Always have the habit of having a conversation with your child on whatever you are doing.
 This will slowly help the kid in understanding a lot of things and will also be helpful to you.
 In this case, talk to your baby on how much fun it is to drink water or juice from a glass.
 Talk to the baby that it is a thing that adults do it.
 Babies and kids love to behave like adults.
 Also, if your baby wants to drink his or her own juice from glass or a container allows them to have it a shot.
 This will help the baby in understanding the entire concept and will make the weaning process easier for you.

 Start the process slowly and gradually

-Personally i would suggest the afternoon 4 ‘o’clock snack time.
+Personally, I would suggest the afternoon 4 ‘o’clock snack time.
 During this time the baby will not be sleepy and it is also OK if the baby eats a little less.
 I would suggest that along with the bottle you also carry a small glass or a sippy mug with you.
-Initially get your baby interested in drinking milk from the sippy mug or glass, feed about one third of milk or formula that way and then give bottle to the baby.
+Initially get your baby interested in drinking milk from the sippy mug or glass, feed about one-third of milk or formula that way and then give the bottle to the baby.
 This will keep the baby satisfied.
 Slowly give formula or milk to the baby for that particular time in sippy mug or glass only.

 Then choose other feeding time of the day, when your baby is wide awake and do it exactly as mentioned above.

 The nap time and the night sleeping time bottles should be weaned off at the later process.
 The nap time and the night time bottles can also be weaned off by adding milk to the food that is served to the baby.
 Like milk and roti or milk and khichdi etc.